browserstack/browserstack-local-perl/README.md

 ## Example

-To run the example run - `perl example.pm`.
+To run the example run - `perl example.pl`.